Firefox Vs Brave: Which is the better browser for you in 2024

 Additionally, Firefox provides a web-based development environment in which built-in tools such as the Error Console or the DOM Inspector are used in conjunction with extensions such as Firebug, and Pocket which have been integrated recently.

-Firefox Hello was a WebRTC development which, in October 2014, was added to allow Firefox users and other systems to make a video call, with an additional screen and file sharing feature through the sending of links.
+Firefox Hello was a WebRTC development that, in October 2014, was added to allow Firefox users and other systems to make a video call, with an additional screen and file-sharing feature through the sending of links.
 In September 2016, Firefox Hello was expected to be deleted.

 The BAT is a decentralized open-source ad exchange platform based on Etheria.
 The “Basic Attention Token”